PacktPublishing/Containers-for-Developers-Handbook/Chapter11/Readme.md

 Ingress Controller is deployed and listening, the 404 error indicates that there isn't an associated ingress with localhost host (there isn't even a default one configured, but Ingress Controller responds correclty).

-## Publishing the simplelab application on Kubernetes using an Ingress Controller (No TLS)
+## Publishing the simplestlab application on Kubernetes using an Ingress Controller (No TLS)

 In this lab we will deploy the simplelab, a very simplified tier-3 application, located in the ___simplestlab___ directory and publish its frontend, __lb__ component.